Rudxain/Rudxain.github.io/index.md

 ## Deleted accounts

 - Google+.
-Because it died with the social media
+Because it died with the social media, lol
 - Facebook.
 Usernames (sorted from oldest to newest): faladagron, faladragon, Bitscardo, RFSgp, RicardoFSerrata, RicardoFernandezSerrata, Rudxain.
 I only had 1 account, I never forgot the password (unlike other people, lol)
 - Instagram.
 I had many usernames because I **deleted it 3 or 4 times**
 - Twitter.
 It was boring, now it's the opposite!